 The GCE’s Advocacy Strategic Framework aims at identifying, complementing and supporting the regional and national members’ own agendas and priority areas.
-Advocacy is a GCE fundamental role, as the promotion and defense of the human right to education is in the heart of our movement.
+Advocacy is a GCE fundamental role, as the promotion and defence of the human right to education is in the heart of our movement.

-At the core of the framework is the need for CGE to strengthen the evidence based advocacy in order to address the regressive trend of international cooperation for education, privatization, as well as the reductionist views on educational quality and the processes of exclusion that affect the discriminated population, especially persons with disabilities, girls and women.
+At the core of the framework is the need for CGE to strengthen the evidence based advocacy in order to address the regressive trend of international cooperation for education, privatisation, as well as the reductionist views on educational quality and the processes of exclusion that affect the discriminated population, especially persons with disabilities, girls and women.

 GCE should exert credible and informed influence on national, regional and international education policy, through leading consistent advocacy processes aimed at ensuring that governments and the global community fulfil their commitments to deliver the right to education and achieve the SDG Goal 4 of the Education 2030 agenda.

 To achieve that goal, GCE set out key advocacy areas of work:

 - Promote the effective implementation of the Sustainable Development Goal 4/Education 2030 Agenda.

 - Influence the global agenda by promoting holistic approaches to education quality that go beyond learning outcomes.